 - Influences and shapes IfL policy and strategy

 - Meets three times a year

 - Elects the non-executive Board of Directors from its own body

 - Elects the IfL President from its own body.

-Non-executive Board of Directors: includes elected members from Advisory Council and up to three co-opted places.
+Non-executive Board of Directors: includes elected members from Advisory Council and up to four co-opted places.
 The IfL President is an observer at the Board meetings.
 The Board of Directors: